mtcextendee/mautic-limiter-bundle/README.md

-# Limiter for Mautic 4, Mautic 3 and Mautic 2
+# Limiter for Mautic 4, Mautic 3

-This plugin works on Mautic 4 and Mautic 3 as well.
-Download link for Mautic 2 version is included in the package in `mautic2-version.md` file.

 This plugin disable Mautic features after extend limit of number of identified contacts.
 You can hide create new contact, new email, campaigns or editation too.